Groundwater Quality Special Issue in STOTEN

 Title: Groundwater quality: global challenges and opportunities, Special Issue in STOTEN

 Groundwater ‘making the invisible visible’ will be the theme for UN World Water day 2022.
 With this in mind, invited contributions on key topics, with often multi-faceted challenges and opportunities for groundwater use and wider environmental impacts will be included in the Special Issue, coordinated by the IAH-GQC chairs.
-Themes include (but are not limited to) salinity, radioactivity, nitrate, fluoride, arsenic, microbiology, heavy metals and organic contamination of groundwater by legacy and emerging compounds.
+Themes include (but are not limited to) salinity, radioactivity, nitrate, fluoride, arsenic, microbiology, heavy metals, and organic contamination of groundwater by legacy and emerging compounds.
 Contributions dealing with global or large regional water quality challenges, as well as assessments of the opportunities groundwater of good status provides will be included.
-The special issue will be completed in late 2021.

 Here is the link to the Special Issue and to all the published articles: Special Issue